How do I print my Peony Patterns PDF file correctly?

 When a Peony Patterns PDF is purchased, a download link will appear on the screen of the device being used and also the same link will be sent via email.
 Click the link and download the pattern to save it to your device.

-To print the pattern at home, use Adobe Acrobat Reader software.
+To print the pattern at home, a printer is required and you will need to use Adobe Acrobat Reader software.
 This software is available free, and the latest version can be downloaded for PC or Mac directly from the Adobe website.

 - Printer Scaling: Ensure that the scaling is off and that ''Actual Size / 100% Print Scale'' is selected - this will allow the pattern pieces print at their full and correct size.
 To turn off the scaling you will likely need to deselect "Fit to Page" or "Scale to Fit".